isaacbernat/netflix-to-srt/README.md

 - Create a pip package for this

 ## Note:
 In no way I am encouraging any kind of illegal activity.
-Please know your local laws and ask for written permissions from content owners (e.g. Netflix) when necessary.
+Please know your local laws and ask for written permissions from content owners (e.g. Netflix, YouTube) when necessary.